GenericMappingTools/2020-unavco-course/INSTALL.md

 ## Mac

-There are 3 options for installing GMT 6.1.0 on Mac:
+There are 4 options for installing GMT 6.1.0 on Mac:

-1. Use the GMT bundle installer (**recommended**)
+1. Use the GMT bundle installer (**recommended** for macOS >= 10.14 only)
+2. Use homebrew (follow the ["Install instruction"](https://github.com/GenericMappingTools/gmt/blob/master/INSTALL.md#install-via-homebrew))
-2. Use the [conda package manager](https://conda.io/en/latest/) to install binaries for GMT and all dependencies
+3. Use the [conda package manager](https://conda.io/en/latest/) to install binaries for GMT and all dependencies
    (follow the same [instructions for conda on Linux](#installing-with-conda))
-3. Build GMT from source and install dependencies separately (see [instructions below](#building-gmt-from-source))
+4. Build GMT from source and install dependencies separately (see [instructions below](#building-gmt-from-source))

 Make sure you also [have a text editor installed](#install-a-text-editor).